-Located just across the river from Krakow’s Jewish quarter in the up and coming area of Podgorze, lies Miejscowka, a cool craft beer bar/restaurant/ skateboard shop combo.
-Here they serve American style sandwiches and cold, locally sourced beers.
-They have twelve beers on tap for you to choose from and source them all from a local Polish brewery based in Tarnow, just a few hours away from krakow.
+Located just across the river from the Krakow Jewish quarter, in the up and coming area of Podgorze- lies Miejscowka.
+It’s a cool craft beer bar/restaurant/ skateboard shop combo.
+They serve American style sandwiches and cold, locally sourced beers.
+They have twelve beers on tap for you to choose from and source them from a local Polish brewery based just a few hours away.

 Józefińska 4, 30-529

 Join one of the best parties in Krakow.
 The city’s best pub crawl: Krakow Crawl- Click here to learn more

 Literally meaning ‘Old Tram Depot’, Stara Zajezdnia is actually the oldest tram depot in Poland and actually features on UNESCO’s list of historically important buildings since 1985.
 Nowadays however, this is a popular Kazimierz drinking spot; particularly in the summer months, thanks to its huge outdoor seating area, packed full with deck-chairs.
 They even have a giant screen for big sporting events.